 First, I found this cute drive-in.

 Next, I had a fantastic BBQ sandwich at this BBQ stand.

 Continuing west on Alabama road 40, I visited UBC, and found a hotel in Scottsboro.
 After dinner, I did a short bike ride around a county park where I found the following.

-The next day, I was surprised to find the following classic Southern foods in untraditional ways: instant grits at my hotel and canned boiled peanuts at Piggly Wiggly.
+The next day, I was surprised to find the following classic Southern foods in untraditional ways: instant grits at my hotel and boiled peanuts in cans at Piggly Wiggly.

 Later I drove through Northeast Alabama towns of Guntersville and Boaz, and on a series of small roads into Leesburg.

 Not using a map or GPS app, I was lucky to find the southern entrance to the Little River Canyon National Preserve.